-ImageNet 2015 contest) are a special case thereof (ResNets are Highway Nets whose gates are always open).
+ImageNet 2015 contest) are an open-gated version thereof (ResNets are Highway Nets whose gates are always open).

 The earlier Highway Nets perform roughly as well as ResNets on ImageNet.[HW3]

 3. LSTMs & FNNs/CNNs.
-LSTMs v FNNs/Fast Weights/Transfomers
+LSTMs vs Fast Weight Programmers/Transfomers

 In the recent Decade of Deep Learning,

 the recognition of static patterns (such as images)